PeekAndPoke/ultra/mutator/docs/ultra::docs/index.md

     age += 1
 }

-// Angela did not change.
+// Angelina did not change.
 println("The original:")
 println(angelina)
-// But we go the older version through mutation. println("The older version:") println(olderAngelina)
+// But we got another version with increased age. println("The older version:") println(olderAngelina)

-// We could also change the name or both. val noMoreAngela = angelina.mutate {
+// We could also change the name or both. val noMoreAngelina = angelina.mutate {
     age = 47
     name = "Brad"
 }

-// And so we got another mutation of the original object. println("The renamed version:") println(noMoreAngela)
+// And so we got another mutation of the original object. println("The renamed version:") println(noMoreAngelina)
 ```
 Will output:
 ```